Elite-Kode/elitebgs/README.md

 \* These routes are not availble to public due to security/traffic issues.
 Only developer(s) have access.

-For more details please refer the [wiki](https://github.com/SayakMukhopadhyay/elitebgs/wiki "EliteBGS Wiki")
+For more details, please refer the [wiki](https://github.com/SayakMukhopadhyay/elitebgs/wiki "EliteBGS Wiki").

 ## Contributing